CrimsonDevil333333/NLP-Notebook-Collection/README.md

 </br>SentenceTransformers: Introduce SentenceTransformers, a Python library for generating sentence embeddings using pre-trained transformer models (e.g., BERT, RoBERTa).
 Demonstrate how to use SentenceTransformers to encode sentences into high-dimensional vectors for downstream tasks.

 * 03 -> Working with Transformers</br>
-This section focuses on the world of transformers, a groundbreaking architecture in natural language processing (NLP), and its applications in performing various NLP tasks such as sentiment analysis, text classification, machine translation, and more.
+This section focuses on the world of transformers, a groundbreaking architecture in natural language processing (NLP), and its applications in performing various NLP tasks such as sentiment analysis, text classification, machine translation, and more.</br>Introduction to pipelines, tokenizers and it's archetecture....